ascoderu/lokole/README.rst

 emails back to the Lokole by using the same compressed file exchange format.

-The Lokole web-application is intended to run on low-spec Raspberry Pi 3 hardware.
-There is a `script <https://github.com/ascoderu/opwen-setup>`_ to set up the hardware with all the bits and pieces necessary to run the Lokole
+The Lokole web-application is intended to run on low-spec Raspberry Pi 3 hardware (or similar).
+Read the "Production setup" section below for further information on how to set up the client devices.
-web-application: web server, wsgi server, etc.

 Why is this useful?
 -------------------